 Coordination of Roles and Responsibilities.
-The PA CareerLink® Lancaster County center is managed by a Site Administrator who is employed by the One-Stop Operator.
-This position is supported as a shared cost amongst PA CareerLink® partners and is managed by the One Stop Operator.
-The Site Administrator is employed by Equus Workforce Solutions.
-The Site Administrator functionally supervises all staff, coordinates services, and is accountable for the center's performance measures.
+The PA CareerLink® Lancaster County center is managed by a Site Administrator.
+This position is supported as a shared cost amongst PA CareerLink® partners and is overseen by the One Stop Operator Consortium.
+The Site Administrator's employer of record is the Lancaster County Workforce Development Board.
+The Site Administrator functionally supervises all staff, including Wagner-Peyser staff, coordinates services, and is accountable for the center's performance measures.
 The Site Administrator oversees all teams to ensure the services and operations of the center are executed efficiently and in adherence with the WIOA and TANF rules and regulations.